cardano-foundation/CIPs/CIP-0030/README.md

 Yes.
 It would be a legitimate implementation of this CIP for a wallet to **ALWAYS** enable every extension it supports, regardless of the requested list of extensions.
-The only caveat is that the [`cardano.{walletName}.extensions`](#cardanowalletnamesupportedextensions-extension) property must faithfully reflect the extensions which the wallet API object supports.
+The only caveat is that the [`api.getExtensions()`](#apigetextensions--promiseextension) method must faithfully reflect the extensions which the wallet API object supports.

 ##### Should extensions follow a specific format?